Verdict expected in German journalist's trial in Turkey as free press withers | DW | 16.01.2022

 Erol Önderoglu from Reporters Without Borders has observed a different trend in recent years.
 Up to three years ago, he thought of Turkey as the biggest jail for journalists in the world.
 But more recently, he says, the Turkish judiciary has been allowing journalists to go free subject to certain conditions — leaving journalists restrained mentally rather than physically.

-He told DW that one should not simply look at the number of journalists behind bars. Önderoglu says other instruments are frequently employed to keep journalists from doing their jobs — including confiscating their passports, regular mandatory visits to the police, suspended jail sentences, and refusing press cards and accreditation to attend events.
+He told DW that one should not simply look at the number of journalists behind bars. Önderoglu says other instruments are frequently employed to keep journalists from doing their jobs — including confiscating their passports, requiring regular visits to the police, suspending jail sentences, and refusing to issue press cards and accreditation to attend events.

 The situation for journalists in Turkey has dramatically worsened since the Gezi protests in 2013.
 At the time, hundreds of thousands of people took to the streets to oppose the government's plan to carry out construction on the much-loved Gezi Park in the heart of Istanbul at Taksim Square.
 Anyone who supported the demonstrations faced the prospect of sanctions, including journalists.
 Hundreds lost their jobs afterwards.
 The second big attack on press freedom followed immediately after the attempted coup on July 15, 2016.
 Since then hundreds of online news platforms and dozens of newspapers and TV stations have been closed down and numerous journalists detained.